on this page

 - an Australian Apprentice

-They may also be able to get Youth Allowance if one of the following apply:
+They may also be able to get Youth Allowance if one of the following applies:

 - they need to live away from home to study

 - they’ve finished Year 12 and will continue their studies, for example at TAFE or university.